Gross, Operational, and Net Profit (Differences)

 Net Profit $14,173

-Gross Profit – most restrictive in that it pertains to value earned off the sale of products or services to customers.
+Gross Profit – most restrictive in that it pertains to the value earned from the sale of products or services to customers.

 Net Profit – the final amount available to investors after including unusual, extraordinary events and income taxes.

-As a business entrepreneur understanding these various forms of profit (qualified terms of profit) elevates your understanding of business terminology from the novice level to the more sophisticated position.
+As a business entrepreneur, understanding these various forms of profit (qualified terms of profit) elevates your understanding of business terminology from the novice level to a more sophisticated position.
 ACT ON KNOWLEDGE.

 Scroll to Top